 |Width: 7’5″||View Full Specs: Aliner Somerset Utah|

-#7.
-Opus Camper OP-Lite Off-Road Pop Up
+7. Air Opus Camper OP-Lite Off-Road

 If you are looking for a compact trailer that is incredibly durable and has a beefed-up suspension that lets you take it just about anywhere then you need to take a look at the OP-Lite.

 This trailer is versatile and rugged.
 This little camper is off-road-ready via its heavy-duty independent suspension which has been engineered to go anywhere you 4WD can go.

 It also is equipped with all-terrain tires, a front rock guard, and underbody armor with diamond plating.
 No bathroom is available with the Opus floor plan.

 It is pretty light coming in at just around 2,380 pounds.
 Here is a list of 15 pop ups and their weight.